ifsheldon/OSLearning/report3/report3.md

 > In [computing](https://en.wikipedia.org/wiki/Computing), a **job** is a unit of work or unit of execution (that performs said work).
 A component of a job (as a unit of work) is called a *[task](https://en.wikipedia.org/wiki/Task_(computing))* or a *step* (if sequential, as in a [job stream](https://en.wikipedia.org/wiki/Job_stream)).
 As a unit of execution, a job may be concretely identified with a single [process](https://en.wikipedia.org/wiki/Process_(computing)), which may in turn have subprocesses which perform the tasks or steps that comprise the work of the job; or with a [process group](https://en.wikipedia.org/wiki/Process_group); or with an abstract reference to a process or process group

-Simply, jobs are a general concept that represent a unit of work or execution while a process is a concrete specification of a job, which has an actual implementation.
+Simply, jobs are a general concept that represent a unit of work or execution and a job may contain multiple processes while a process is a concrete specification of a job, which has an actual implementation.

 ## 3. What are the differences between job scheduling and process scheduling?

 The granularities of job scheduling and process scheduling differ.
 As the definition of jobs implies, a job may be concretized by a process group which has multiple processes.
 Therefore, sometimes, scheduling a job may imply scheduling multiple processes.
+Sometimes, scheduling a job means picking work to do in the storage, loading them into memory and creating processes while scheduling processes means picking processes in the ready queue to run.

 However, if a job is concretized by a standalone process, then from the view of implementation, job scheduling is equivalent to process scheduling, though conceptually a process is a specification of a job.